auth-global/self-documenting-cryptography/design-documents/self-documenting-argon2-notes.md

-At this step, it's fairly obvious that we lose the property that every component of the resulting state vectors must differ: in fact given any `x_1`, it is easy to pick an `y_1` that makes any single chosen component of the result the same.
+At this step, it's fairly obvious that we lose the property that every component of the resulting state vectors must differ: in fact given any `x_1`, it is easy to pick an `y_1` that makes any single chosen component of the resulting state vector the same.

 I believe it should be fairly straightforward to prove that the resulting state vectors can agree on at most one component, and that at least three components will differ.